Fall is absolutely my favorite season, but I hadn’t really decorated for fall until the past couple of years.

 I wanted our house to have a cohesive look, so I stuck with green, white and orange for fall.
 I used some darker greens than I typically use in decorating, but it flows well with the everyday items we leave out year round.

-I wanted to keep this vase with the corks on the counter, so I swapped out the brighter green summery flowers for these dark green hydrangeas (on sale at Michael’s).
+I wanted to keep this vase with the corks on the counter, so I swapped out the brighter green summery flowers for these dark green hydrangeas.

 To give the lantern a fall look, I traded the white candle I had in there all spring and summer for this orange candle from TJ Maxx.
 For just $3, this lantern instantly looks updated for fall.

 The white and dark green will work for a Christmas-themed decor piece.
 I just have to swap out the orange flowers for some red.
-And to be honest, the white flowers will probably stay there all winter, too.
+I’ll probably add some white in there, too.

 4. Shop post-holiday sales and buy cheap items.